Code-Institute-Submissions/soul-blind-test/README.md

 - Nice to have:
   - user experience:
     - accept answers that are 80% correct
-    - automatically go to the next song after 30 seconds
   - Contact form: send me an email

 ## Tech Used